The Australian Government provides aged care services to help people of all backgrounds and situations to access the help they need.

 Read about aged care services to help older people with disabilities to live independently at home.

 Older people of diverse sexual orientation and gender identity should be able to access aged care services that are responsive and respectful of their care needs.
-Read more about available help.
+Read more about available help for LGBTI people.

 A Care Leaver is a person who spent time in care as a child; in foster, or residential care or outside the immediate or extended family.
 This includes Forgotten Australians, Former Child Migrants and the Stolen Generations.
 Read more about available help.